Out of Office, Out of Mind? Creating a Fair Remote Employee Experience

 Respect remote employees’ choices and privacy

-Check in regularly with your remote employees
+Check-in regularly with your remote employees on their experience

 One key to optimizing the remote employee experience?
 Understanding it.
 Open communication ensures you receive the information necessary to create policies that address real concerns.
 Accept feedback and adjust where needed.
-Procedures that worked well when your entire workforce worked from home may no longer do the job.

 Focus on employee engagement to understand what your remote workers need.
 Also, ensure the remote employee experience remains fulfilling and productive.
 You may find that your remote workers have specific knowledge or development gaps.
 In this case, consider solutions designed to deliver customized training for a distributed workforce.
 Likewise, make sure your remote employees benefit from the same educational opportunities as those in the office.